nguyenhoangminh31082003/Assignment/README.md

 2. **Merging Component**

-This component merges different attributes of the same hotels from various sources into a unified representation.
-It is mainly implemented through the `HotelMerger` class which also defines different strategies for selecting the most appropriate data.
+This component defines strategies for selecting the most appropriate data to merge attributes of the same hotels from various sources into a unified representation.
+The `HotelMerger` class serves as the primary implementation of this functionality.

 3. **Retrieving Component**